nplrkn/alsoran/documentation/backlog.md

 - Distributed timers and failure path cleanup mechanism

 # DONE
+- Support for BearerContextModificationRequest in CU-UP
+- Pass CellGroupConfig from DU to UE in Rrc Reconfiguration Request
 - Use proper NAS messages from AMF-SIM to improve Wireshark trace of ODU interop
 - Form CUtoDURRCInformation correctly in UeContextSetupRequest
 - Supply DRBs-to-be-Setup-List on UeContextSetupRequest